sammcj/confuddlement/README.md

 Confuddlement is a command-line tool that downloads Confluence pages and saves them as Markdown files.
 It uses the Confluence REST API to fetch page content and convert it to Markdown.
+The program can also summarise the content of a fetched page using the Ollama API.

 ```plain
 $ go run ./main.go